K. D. Cannon: Los Angeles Wildcats

-In October 2019, Cannon was drafted by the Los Angeles Wildcats in the 2020 XFL Draft.
+In October 2019, Cannon was drafted by the Los Angeles Wildcats in the 2020 XFL draft.
 He was waived during final roster cuts on January 21, 2020.

 Seattle Dragons

 Cannon signed with the XFL's Team 9 practice squad during the regular season.
 He was signed off of Team 9 by the Seattle Dragons on March 9, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Vegas Knight Hawks

 Cannon was signed by the Vegas Knight Hawks for the 2022 Indoor Football League season.
 He was released on November 2, 2022.

 DC Defenders

-Cannon was selected in the 3rd round of the 2023 XFL Skill Players Draft, by the DC Defenders.
+Cannon was selected in the third round of the 2023 XFL Skill Players Draft, by the DC Defenders.
+He was released on March 22, 2023.

+Orlando Guardians

+Cannon was signed by the Orlando Guardians on March 27, 2023.
+The Guardians folded when the XFL and USFL merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 15, 2024, Cannon was selected by the San Antonio Brahmas in the sixth round of the Super Draft portion during the 2024 UFL dispersal draft.
+He signed with the team on January 31.
+He was waived on August 23, 2024.